blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ---

+## The Hidden Cost of Flexibility

+One of the biggest selling points of xAPI is its ability to track learning outside the LMS — across apps, devices, classrooms, even real-world tasks.

+This sounds great in a slide deck.
+But in practice?

+**It means you now have to define, capture, store, and manage all that data yourself.**

+Want to track on-the-job performance?
+You’ll need to decide:
+- What actions you’re tracking
+- What verbs make sense
+- Who’s generating the statements
+- How you're validating that the data actually means something

+And then you’ll need to build the systems to collect and interpret that data.
+Or worse — outsource it and lose visibility anyway.

+> xAPI gives you infinite flexibility, but **zero opinion** on how to use it.
+> That’s not a flaw, but it does make you responsible for everything.

+This is where a lot of teams burn out.
+They want meaningful data but underestimate the *operational and administrative overhead* of getting it.

+**xAPI is only powerful if you have the internal capability to wield it.**
+Otherwise, you just traded SCORM’s limits for a bottomless to-do list.

+---

 ## The Real Issue: It’s Not Technical, It’s Cultural

 The problem isn’t just SCORM vs xAPI vs cmi5.
 The real problem is that **modern learning standards only shine when paired with modern learning practices**.